tyz1030/neuralight/README.md

 An example calibration target can be downloaded here but feel free to print your own target.

 ## Citation
+To release by March 20 2024.
 ```
 ```

+## Acknowledgement
+* This work is supported by NOAA.
+* Copyright 2024 Kaining Huang and Tianyi Zhang, Carnegie Mellon University.
+All rights reserved.